RWKV/RWKV-wiki/docs/README.md

 Starting from the RWKV-4 architecture, RWKV has released open-source models of various parameter scales for each architecture version.

 ::: warning
 As of February 2025, the lifecycle of RWKV-4 and RWKV-5 models has ended.
-It is recommended to use the **latest RWKV-7-world models**.
-Thanks to the latest architectural design, RWKV-7 models perform better on all tasks.
+Please use the **latest RWKV-7-world models**.
+Thanks to the latest architectural improvements, RWKV-7 models perform better on all tasks.
 :::

 | Version | RWKV-V4 | RWKV-v5-Eagle | RWKV-v6-Finch | RWKV-v7-Goose |